zotero-chinese/csl-m-schema-rng/README.md

 ## Contributing

+1. Install Node.js and Java 21
-1. Checkout (with submodule init)
+2. Checkout repo (with submodule init)
-2. `pnpm i`: Installs dependencies and automatically applies patches
+3. `pnpm i`: Installs dependencies and automatically applies patches
-3. `pnpm dev`: Starts a file watcher that automatically runs `pnpm build` when files change
+4. `pnpm dev`: Starts a file watcher that automatically runs `pnpm build` when files change
-4. `pnpm build`: Converts RNC to RNG and saves modifications to patches
+5. `pnpm build`: Converts RNC to RNG and saves modifications to patches
-5. `pnpm link`: Run `pnpm link ../csl-m-schems-rng` in your `csl-style` repo to test changes
+6. `pnpm link`: Run `pnpm link ../csl-m-schems-rng` in your `csl-style` repo to test changes

    > Note: You need to restart the XML language server after making changes:
    > `Ctrl` + `Shift` + `P` -> `XML: Restart XML Language Server`

-6. Commit and open a pull request
+7. Commit and open a pull request

     Only commit changes in the main repository.
     Do not commit changes in submodules — ignore any modifications to submodules.